Skip to main content Skip to main navigation Skip to search

 • This may include: on-farm demonstrations, feed, pasture management, genetics, nutrition and more.

 $30.0 million for a competitive grant program over 3 years from 2025-26 to incentivise increased on-farm adoption and uptake of alternative farming systems and practices.
 A range of on-farm activities will be eligible that relate to improving sheep quality and integrated farming systems.
-Matching co-contributions from grant applicants will be required with grants capped up to $75,000 per enterprise.
+Matching co-contributions from grant applicants will be required with grants capped up to $75,000 per applicant.

 Funding: $69 million